 Another concern with reliance on email is efficiency.
-Have you ever had a conversation using email, and later to think to yourself that the same conversation that took thirty minutes of your time could have been conducted in five minutes if you had the conversation via phone or in-person?
+Have you ever had a conversation using email and later thought to yourself that the same conversation that took thirty minutes of your time could have been conducted in five minutes if you had the conversation via phone or in-person?
 You aren’t alone.
 When you work remotely, it is easy to become reliant on email for your primary method of communication, but it is important not to forget about other methods of communication.

 What is the best method of communication?
 That is a question that can’t be covered in detail here, but the best method is the one that effectively communicates the message in the best manner that will get the desired results.
 If you are simply delivering information like a status report, email, or leveraging a project site to post your update to are great options.
 If you are seeking feedback and need collaboration, email is likely not the ideal choice.